Types of Computer Keyboard Layout: Choose the Best Layout for You

 Arabic Keyboard Layout

-The Arabic Keyboard Layout is designed for typing in the Arabic script, with keys for Arabic characters alongside Latin letters.
+The Arabic layout of the keyboard is designed for typing in the Arabic script, with keys for Arabic characters alongside Latin letters.
 It allows users to efficiently write in Arabic while supporting seamless switching between languages.

 Indian Keyboard Layout